OSDD-one/osdd.one/content/alter/_index.md

 Other terms that have been used to refer to these dissociative parts include (dissociative) self-states, ego states, (dissociative) identity states, (dissociative) selves, (dissociative) identities, (dissociative) parts, and (dissociative) personality states.

-The online dissociative community has additionally adopted the term "headmates" to refer to these states in addition to those listed above.
+The online dissociative community has also adopted the term "headmates" to refer to these states in addition to those listed above.